 - Hand tighten the nuts on the tank bolts.
 Then, use a wrench to make a quarter-turn to tighten each nut.

-- Remember, the purpose of the tank bolts are to create a good seal between tank and bowl.
+- Remember, the purpose of the tank bolts are to create a good seal between the tank and the bowl.
 They do not need to be extremely tight.

 - After performing the initial tightening, check to see if the tank wobbles before tightening any further.